sagemath/trac_to_gh/Issue 8256.md

 # Issue 8256: The documentation of Misc is a mess

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8256

 Original creator: hivert